grgbr/enbox/doc/install.rst

 You may also customize tools used at configuration time.
 Refer to section Tools_ for more informations.

-You can now proceed to the Build_ phase.
+You can now proceed to the |Build| phase.

+.. _sect-build:

 Build
 -----